-- 217. (1) When organs of state contract for goods or services, they must do so in accordance with national or provincial legislation that establishes a system which is fair, equitable, transparent, competitive and cost-effective. - (2) Subsection (1) does not prevent the implementation of a procurement policy by organs of state providing for: - (a) categories of preference in the allocation of contracts; and - (b) the protection or advancement of persons, or categories of persons, disadvantaged by unfair discrimination. - (3) National legislation must prescribe a framework within which the policy referred to in subsection (2) may be implemented.
+- 217. (1) When an organ of state in the national, provincial or local sphere of government, or any other institution identified in national legislation, contracts for goods or services, it must do so in accordance with a system which is fair, equitable, transparent, competitive and cost-effective. - (2) Subsection (1) does not prevent the organs of state or institutions referred to in that subsection implementing a procurement policy providing for - - (a) categories of preference in the allocation of contracts; and - (b) the protection or advancement of persons, or categories of persons, disadvantaged by unfair discrimination. - (3) National legislation must prescribe a framework within which the policy referred to in subsection (2) may be implemented.